LanguageMachines/PICCL/README.md

 ## Installation

-PICCL is already shipped as a part of [LaMachine](https://proycon.github.io/LaMachine).
-Inside LaMachine, the command line interface is invoked as follows:
+PICCL is already shipped as a part of [LaMachine](https://proycon.github.io/LaMachine), although you may need to explicitly install it using ``lamachine-update --edit``.
+Once inside LaMachine, the command line interface can be invoked by directly specifying one of the workflows:

+    $ ocr.nf

+Or

-    $ nextflow run LanguageMachines/PICCL
+    $ ticcl.nf

-Alternatively, and for the command line interface only; you can install [Nextflow](https://www.nextflow.io) and [Docker](https://docker.io) manually and then run the following to obtain PICCL:
+If you are not in LaMachine already; you can install [Nextflow](https://www.nextflow.io) and [Docker](https://docker.io) manually and then run the following to obtain the latest development release of PICCL:

     $ nextflow pull LanguageMachines/PICCL

-In this case you need to ensure to always run it with the ``-with-docker proycon/lamachine`` parameter:
+In this case you need to ensure to always run it with the ``-with-docker proycon/lamachine:piccl-stable`` parameter:

-    $ nextflow run LanguageMachines/PICCL -with-docker proycon/lamachine
+    $ nextflow run LanguageMachines/PICCL -with-docker proycon/lamachine:piccl-stable

-We have prepared PICCL for work in many languages, mainly on the basis of available open source lexicons due to [Aspell](http://aspell.net), these data files serve as the input TICCL and have to be downloaded once as follows;
+We have prepared PICCL for work in many languages, mainly on the basis of available open source lexicons due to [Aspell](http://aspell.net), these data files serve as the input for TICCL and have to be downloaded once as follows;

-    $ nextflow run LanguageMachines/PICCL/download-data.nf
+    $ nextflow run LanguageMachines/PICCL/download-data.nf -with-docker proycon/lamachine:piccl-stable

 This will generate a ``data/`` directory in your current directory, and will be referenced in the usage examples in the next section.
 In addition, you can also download example corpora (>300MB), which will be placed in a ``corpora/`` directory:

-    $ nextflow run LanguageMachines/PICCL/download-examples.nf
+    $ nextflow run LanguageMachines/PICCL/download-examples.nf -with-docker proycon/lamachine:piccl-stable

 ## Usage